| Safe Haskell | Safe-Inferred |

 DP

 Faster solution would be \(O(2^N N)\) (correct?)
 DP.
-Use pushBasedConstructN ((0, 0), (bit n - 1, n))
+Use pushBasedConstructN ((0, 0), (bit n - 1, n)) or

-for that.
+fold-like times k for that.
 Choose sets with the lsb of the remaining set only.